 A REIT must distribute 90% or more of distributable income.
+With respect to distributable income, the valuation loss of the assets including the accumulated valuation gain loss from the preceding year shall not be taken into account.
 (A self-managed REIT must distribute 50% or more distributable income until the end of 2021).